team-moondust/BudgetBuddy-backend/README.md

 ### Chat Companion

-- Gemini-powered chatbot lets you talk to your pet about finances
+- Gemini-powered chatbot lets your pet talk about your finances
-- Reacts to your spending history, budget, and goals in a personalized way
+- Reacts to your spending history, budget, and goals in a personalized way!

 ### Fraud Detection